swiftlang/swift-evolution/proposals/NNNN-package-manager-tools-version.md

 ## Impact on existing code

 There is no impact on existing packages.
-Since existing packages either have no .swift-version file, or have a .swift-version which specifies a Swift 3 toolchain or version, those packages will default to building their sources with the Swift 3 language compatibility mode, and will be able to be built by both Swift 3 and Swift 4 tools.
+Since existing packages do not specify a Swift tools version, they will default to building their sources with the Swift 3 language compatibility mode, and will be able to be built by both Swift 3 and Swift 4 tools.

 Use of the package manager's [version-specific tag selection](https://github.com/apple/swift-package-manager/blob/master/Documentation/Usage.md#version-specific-tag-selection) mechanism will no longer be necessary in many situations.
 Previously, authors needed to employ